Pixel-Inconsistency Modeling for Image Manipulation Localization: Experiments and Results

 \subsection{Visualization Results on Shuffled Images}

 To demonstrate the effectiveness of the proposed model in capturing pixel inconsistency artifacts for forgery localization, we split the input image into 3$\times$3 patches and shuffle them randomly.
 This random shuffling effectively suppresses the semantic information within the input images and allows us to assess whether our model can still accurately localize the forgery regions.
-We present results for unshuffled and shuffled images in Fig.~\ref{shuffle}, denoted as (a)-(f) and (g)-(l), respectively.
+We present results for unshuffled and shuffled images in Fig.~\ref{shuffle}, denoted as (a)-(g) and (h)-(n), respectively.
 Columns (a)-(c) show the original input images, their respective mask, and boundary labels.
-Columns (d)-(f) present the forgery localization maps, boundary predictions, and localization results of MVSS-Net++.
-In this evaluation, we select the MVSS-Net++ model as the baseline as it is the SOTA method according to our experiments in Sec.
-4.5.
-We observe that both our method and MVSS-Net++ can successfully predict manipulated regions in the unshuffled images.
+Columns (d)-(g) present our forgery localization maps, boundary predictions, localization results of MVSS-Net++, and localization results of TruFor.
+In this evaluation, we select the MVSS-Net++ and TruFor as the baselines as they are the SOTA forgery localization methods according to our experimental results in Sec.
+4.5-4.8.
+We observe that PIM (Ours), MVSS-Net++, and TruFor can successfully predict manipulated regions in the unshuffled images.

-Next, we present prediction results on shuffled images in Fig.~\ref{shuffle} (g)-(l).
+Next, we present prediction results on shuffled images in Fig.~\ref{shuffle} (h)-(n).
 These randomly shuffled images inherently contain limited semantic information.
-In column (j), the proposed method effectively localizes the forgery regions within each patch.
-Column (k) showcases the predicted sharp boundaries of forgery patches.
-In contrast, forgery prediction results of MVSS-Net++ in column (l) reveal struggling performance, marked by numerous false alarms and undetected forgery regions.
+In column (k), the proposed method effectively localizes the forgery regions within each patch.
+Column (l) showcases the predicted sharp boundaries of forgery patches.
+In contrast, forgery prediction results of MVSS-Net++ in column (m) reveal struggling performance, marked by numerous false alarms and undetected forgery regions.
+While TruFor aims to capture generic noise artifacts in forgery images, column (n) shows that it still performs poorly in such a challenging setting.
 The localization results of shuffled images further demonstrate the superiority of our method.
 Therefore, we conclude the proposed method focuses more on pixel-level artifacts than semantic-level forgery traces.